hrtune/ostep-notes/homework/39/homework39.md

 1, Stat: Write your own version of the command line program stat, which simply calls the stat() system call on a given file or directory.
+Print out

+- file size,
-Print out file size, number of blocks allocated, reference (link) count, and so forth.
+- number of blocks allocated,
+- reference (link) count, and so forth.

 What is the link count of a directory, as the number of entries in the directory changes?
 Useful interfaces: stat()

+> It remains 1

 2, List Files: Write a program that lists files in the given directory.
 When called without any arguments, the program should just print